waymelalexandre854-max/Tic-Tac-Toe-projct-morpion-/README.md

 - Axel : Secretary

-**Problem to solve :** developp a tic-tac-toe program with multiple features like PVP or IA versus player**
+**Problem to solve :** developp a tic-tac-toe program with multiple features like PVP or IA versus player with possibly different levels of difficulty

 **Initial objectives (11/02/2026):**